 On the more expensive side, a bike fit is a great gift option.
 Don’t worry if you think he already had one.
-Some coaches recommend to do it yearly.
-I was surprised by how the small changes that I made during the bike fit changed my next rides’ comfort.
+Some coaches recommend doing it yearly.
+I was surprised by how the small changes I made during the bike fit changed my next ride’s comfort.

 If you want to make it a total surprise and go there directly with your friend, make sure that he takes his bike, of course, but also his entire triathlon equipment.

-Most of the big events have some professional photographers.
-You probably already know the last big race your friend made (you know, the one he mentioned every single time you met), then head on to their website and buy the digital photos.
+Most of the big events have professional photographers.
+You probably already know the last big race your friend made (the one he mentioned every time you met), then head on to their website and buy the digital photos.
 It costs between $5 to $10 per photo.
 Then, frame it nicely – you made an amazing gift!

-Strangely, many triathletes still don’t know that it is possible to watch many triathlons on TV.
-The main diffuser is Triathlon live, where you access live and on replay the races of short distance pro triathletes.
+Strangely, many triathletes still don’t know that watching many triathlons on TV is possible.
+The main diffuser is Triathlon live, where you access live and replay the races of short-distance pro triathletes.

 Another option is a subscription to a triathlon magazine.
-Depending on which country you are in, there might be a local one.
+Depending on your country, there might be a local one.
 Otherwise, the main ones are Triathlete (US-based) and 220 Triathlon (UK based).
-They ship pretty much anywhere in the world and also have a digital option.
+They have a digital option, and the latter ship pretty much anywhere in the world.

 Paying for the entire race entry or a part of it is a great gift.
 But before writing it down on a gift card, be aware of the cost.
 It ranges between $50 to $800 for the biggest events.

-If you want to offer that, simply state the exact amount you will give.
-It is clear from the beginning.
+If you want to offer that, simply state the exact amount you will give, so that it is clear from the beginning.

 If you run short on time or ideas, you cannot go wrong with a gift card.
-We will definitely use it.
-The two main online platforms are Amazon for any generic equipment and Wiggle for any specific triathlon gears.
+He will definitely use it.
+The two main online platforms are Amazon for generic equipment and Wiggle for specific triathlon gear.